 Before heading out on your drive today, stop and visit a Zulu family.
-Although the Eastern Cape is historically home of the Xhosa people, KwaZulu-Natal welcomes you into Zulu territory.
+Although the Eastern Cape is historically home to the Xhosa people, KwaZulu-Natal welcomes you into Zulu territory.
 The two cultures and languages are similar, so you might recognize a few words.
-Nevertheless, key differences set these two groups apart, and this morning is your chance to learn about different traditions and local customs.
+Nevertheless, key differences set the groups apart, and this morning is your chance to learn about different traditions and local customs.

 Day 17: Dundee to Nelspruit, Historical Tour

 Spend today exploring the region's history.
 Northern KwaZulu-Natal, particularly the area surrounding Dundee, has a bloody history of conflict.
 At various times throughout history, the British and Boer colonists and the local Zulu tribes clashed in violent battles in an effort to control the area.
 Local guides will bring the bloody past to life as they narrate the area's history and explain the events that led to the creation of South Africa as it exists today.